jss2a98aj/NotFine/Readme.md

 [GasStation](https://github.com/FalsePattern/GasStation) with [UniMixins'](https://github.com/LegacyModdingMC/UniMixins) unimixins-gtnhmixins module.

-# Know Issues:
+# Know Issues

 Always translucent and default (vanilla) cloud translucency can cause clouds to render on top of liquids.

-# Know Conflicts:
+# Know Conflicts

 Optifine - No, I will not be making them work together, please do not ask.

 [Leaf Culling](https://modrinth.com/mod/leafculling) - A good mod, just not compatible due to feature overlap.

-# Mods With New Leaf Rendering Mode Support:
+# New Leaf Rendering Mode Mod Compatibility

 Thaumcraft